Winter Trail Reports for Langlade County

 Jack Lake Recreation Area Cross-Country Ski Trail & Fat Tire Trail

-Skiers ages 18 and older are required to have either an annual permit issued by the Langlade County Forestry, Parks, and Recreation Department or a daily use permit available at the onsite self service payment box.
-The daily cross country ski fee is $10 per day for adults 18 and older.
+Skiers ages 18 and older are required to have either an annual permit issued by the Langlade County Forestry, Parks, and Recreation Department or a daily use permit available at the onsite self-service payment box.
+The daily cross-country ski fee is $10 per day for adults 18 and older.
 Children under 18 ski free.
 Annual passes are available for $30 per year for adults and may be purchased at the Forestry, Parks, and Recreation Office at 1633 Neva Road in Antigo, Monday through Friday from 8:00 am to 4:00 pm.
 Annual passes are valid from the official trail opening through November 31 each year.
 A new annual pass is required after November 31.
-For more information, please call 715 627 6300.
-These fees help support the continued operation and maintenance of the Jack Lake Cross Country Ski Trails as a premier destination for ski enthusiasts.
-Failure to pay required fees is a violation of county ordinance and may result in a citation.
+For more information, please call 715-627-6300.
+These fees support the ongoing operation and maintenance of the Jack Lake Cross Country Ski Trails, ensuring they remain a premier destination for ski enthusiasts.
+Failure to pay required fees violates the county ordinance and may result in a citation.

 Jack Lake Ski Trails are typically groomed on Mondays, Tuesdays, Wednesdays, and Fridays, with Friday grooming as needed throughout the winter season.